goodnesskay/Laravel-Open-Source-Projects/README.md

 # Laravel-Open-Source-Projects
 > A Web Artisan list of categorized OPEN SOURCE PROJECTS built with Laravel PHP Framework.
 This repository includes a comprehensive and unlimited list of open source projects built with Laravel for Newbies to the framework or for exploration by any web artisan.
-Enjoy Contributing!!!
+Enjoy Pushing Codes!!!

 ## Features
 - Laravel Packages/Projects[P]